AngerK/Project002/README.md

 Run `python Project002_Sankey_AllPayer.py` from the command line

-You should then see something like this (and a copy will be in your active directory):
+You should then see something like this (and a copy will be in your current working directory):

 ![alt text](http://i67.tinypic.com/28wgjef.png)